 Burning Man: Radical self-expression or excessive self-indulgence?

 It’s 6:00 am and I am wandering the wilderness of Burning Man trying to recover from 5 days of the most amazing art, intensely visual and soul-wrenching spiritual experiences (and of course dancing and partying) imaginable.
 My head is still floating from going a little too hard and sleeping way too little and I am headed out to the playa (the dry lake bed where Burning Man is held) to catch the sunrise with thousands of other “burners”.
 This is my 7th burn in the last 10 years and while I know and have lived the fundamental principles of Burning Man, I feel a little differently than in the past.
 One of the principles I have loved most is radical self-expression.
 As a 30-year career finance and investments professional and father of 3 daughters, I have lived a life far more buttoned down than you would think if you met me at Burning Man and the ability to let loose, and be anything and everything I want without judgement has been wonderful.
-But as I wander the early morning desert, I begin to worry that Burning Man is beginning to feel more like radical self-indulgence and exclusivity than self-expression.
+But as I wandered the early morning desert, I began to worry that Burning Man was beginning to feel more like radical self-indulgence and exclusivity than self-expression.

 To be clear, I have loved Burning Man from the moment I stepped onto the playa.
 It was 10 years ago, and a high school buddy who had attended for years finally talked me into going.
 I was skeptical to say the least.
 A bunch of hippies, naked and doing drugs in the desert?
 No thanks.
 I had given up that type of behavior 20 years ago when I graduated college, got married, and had kids.
 But I always have had the soul of an explorer so doing something completely out there, in such a beautiful natural environment seemed like something I had to try at least once.
 So in 2010 I packed my bag, flew to Reno and caught a ride to the Black Rock Desert where my friends had already set up camp.
 I showed up early evening and was immediately handed a potent vodka and energy drink cocktail and was told to put on my first costume (an anatomically correct Pamala Anderson Bay Watch bathing suit, a wig and lipstick).
 From there we took off to explore the black night and see mind blowing camps, amazing music, and art cars (and people) lit up with incredible light and fire displays.
 The next morning, fortified with all kinds of things to give me energy I struck out to explore Burning Man.
 I spent the next 8 straight hours dancing to EDM music (first real dancing since college) at an amazing day party (Distrikt) smiling from ear to ear and in love with everyone and everything.
 I wasn’t just hooked, the love and community of the people and experience of Burning Man grabbed my soul in a way nothing ever had before.

 10 years and 7 burns later a lot has changed and a lot has not.
 There has been a fair amount of criticism of the event, often written by people who have not attended or have only gone once.
 Much of that criticism is fair and unfortunately obscures the beauty and positive message that should be taken away from the experience.
-Burning Man, both the good and the bad, isn’t something that cannot be fully understood from afar or from one visit.
+Burning Man, both the good and the bad, isn’t something that can be fully understood from afar or from one visit.

 Radical self-indulgence and exclusivity.
 From the outside, Burning Man can look like a huge self-indulgent party for well-off white people (sadly I could be described as falling into that camp).
 And unfortunately, that is not untrue.
 To start, it is very expensive to attend and participate.
 That creates a barrier for people who don’t have a lot of money.
 This has been brought to the forefront in the last few years with emergence of high-end, luxury camps for the ultra wealthy.
 From the outside, it seems the Burning Man organization has done an admirable job to try and increase tickets for low income individuals and to eliminate the “glam camps”.
 But ticket prices are only a small part of the cost.
 There are no statistics or information about participant demographics, but just wandering through the playa and various camps you mostly meet people with means.
 Also, you are struck by the fact that minorities, particularly blacks are woefully underrepresented.